3ddy1985/recipe-app/README.md

 ### Timeframe & Working Team
-This project was completed individually over a period of 1 wee
+This project was completed individually over a period of 1 week

 ### Technologies Used